mrabbitz/Project5-Vulkan-Grass-Rendering/README.md

 ## Part 4: Performance Analysis
 - Frames Per Second (FPS) is the measurment of performance in this section.
 FPS is measured using a GLFW timer within the main loop.
-- The Test Scene is positioned to both render many glass blades as we increase the count, as well as apply all three culling options.
+- The Test Scene is positioned to render many grass blades as we increase the count, and to apply all three culling options.
 |Test Scene|
 |:--:|
 |![](img/test_scene.PNG) <tr></tr>|